 Accommodations in Cairns (B)

 Cairns is a lovely place to spend time, situated on the ocean with coastal mountains behind.
 We plan to offer morning birding along the coastal walkway or at the botanic gardens, or in the afternoon you can enjoy some free time for shopping and relaxing in Cairns ahead of your International flights.
 Meals other than breakfast are not included here, but there are many restaurant choices for us to select from.
+Those joining the Wet Tropics trip meet up with the rest of that group today.

 Accommodations in Cairns (B)